Academic Calendar

 Mutually Exclusive: PHRM 2280

 In this course Federal and Provincial Legislation as well as the ethical and professional standards that govern the profession of pharmacy and how they apply to practice will be discussed.
-Successful completion of this course meets the Jurisprudence Examination requirement for licensure.
-Registration is normally restricted to students in Year 2 of the program.
+Registration is normally restricted to students in Year 2 of the program

 Introduction to biotechnology in pharmaceutical science and pharmacy.
 Students will learn the concepts and technologies used in production of biologics and will understand pharmaceutical considerations of biotech products.
 May not be held with PHRM 3640.
 Registration is normally restricted to students in Year 2 of the program.